Gramelspacher-Gutzweiler House

-Gramelspacher–Gutzweiler House is a historic home located at Jasper, Dubois County, Indiana.
+Gramelspacher–Gutzweiler House is a historic home that is located at Jasper, Indiana.
 It was built in 1849, and is a two-story, five bay by three bay, Federal style brick dwelling on a high fieldstone basement.
 It has a gable roof and features stepped gable ends with six levels of corbiesteps.

 It was added to the National Register of Historic Places in 1983.

 The Jasper-Dubois County Public Library bought the home in 2012 and converted it into their administrative offices.